 Agriculture remains one of the largest and most important sectors in Albania.
-24% of soil is used for agriculture reasons.
+24 percent of soil is used for agricultural reasons.
 South-east of Albania is considered as one of the earliest lands in Europe used for agriculture.

-Compared to other countries in the European Union, where the agriculture sector represents around 2 percent of GDP and 6 percent of the employment (according to the statistics by Eurostat) the agriculture in Albania represents 20% of the GDP, according to the National Institute of Statistics (INSTAT).
+Compared to other countries in the European Union, where the agriculture sector represents around 2 percent of GDP and 36.4 percent of overall employment the agriculture in Albania represents 18.9 percent of the GDP (2019), according to the National Institute of Statistics (INSTAT).

-In 2009 for instance, there were 353,000 registered farms in Albania and total production was valued at EUR 632 million.
-Currently, the industry is dominated by small agricultural local producers.
+Currently, the industry is dominated by small agricultural local producers with an average farm size of 1.2 hectares.
 Still, the number of enterprises operating in agro-business has not changed significantly during the past years, maintaining on average about 2,200 new enterprises.

 Agro-processing in Albania

 Agro-processing employs around 11,300 people in formal jobs and many more informally, esp. during high seasons in agriculture and as part of informal businesses.
-65% of these jobs are filled with young people under 30, while 70% of them are young women.
-Most youth working in agro-processing are unskilled manual workers, employed along the processing line – grading, handling or packing products.
-Their income is low but quite often jobs in this industry are considered by the youth as one of the only stable, formal and off-farm employment options in rural or semi-rural locations.
+65percent of these jobs are filled with young people under 30, while 70 percent of them are young women.
+Most youth working in agro-processing are unskilled manual workers, employed along the processing line – grading, handling, or packing products.
+Their income is low but quite often jobs in this industry are considered by the youth as one of the only stable, formal, and off-farm employment options in rural or semi-rural locations.
 Managerial and technical positions – such as food technologists or quality control – are few but in high demand.

-There are three large distribution networks in Albania that cover the entire country but they serve mostly international products.
-There are a number of wholesalers and very few independent distributors for domestic products, but these are geographically limited to a town or relatively s nation-wide network of distribution for domestic products in Albania and processors tend to distribute their products themselves.
+Three large distribution networks in Albania cover the entire country but they serve mostly international products.
+There are several wholesalers and very few independent distributors for domestic products, but these are geographically limited to a town or relatively s nation-wide network of distribution for domestic products in Albania and processors tend to distribute their products themselves.

 Main products that Albania exports and some of the agriculture companies

-In Albania, 75% of the fish is exported and 99% of the medicinal and aromatic plants also.
-Further medicinal and aromatic plants cultivated and processed in Albania include: Hawthorn, dog rose, repanda, juniper berry, blueberry, thistle seed, artichoke, chamomile, herbal teas, basil, bay leaves, cornflower, dandelion, fennel, and coriander, followed by about 300 species, mostly wild collected.
+In Albania, 75 percent of the fish is exported and 99 percent of the medicinal and aromatic plants also.
+Further medicinal and aromatic plants cultivated and processed in Albania include lavender, hawthorn, dog rose, juniper berry, blueberry, thistle seed, artichoke, chamomile, herbal teas, basil, bay leaves, cornflower, dandelion, fennel, and coriander, followed by about 300 species, mostly wild collected.

 -Fruits and vegetables

-The Albanian sage makes up 70% of the sage exported to the U.S.A., whereas other markets are France, Germany, and Italy.
+The Albanian sage makes up 70 percent of the sage exported to the U.S.A., whereas other markets are France, Germany, and Italy.

 -Grapes and viticulture